The center of our faith, the center of our week.

 TIME OF COMMUNITY SHARING

-CHARGE AND BENEDICTION
+CHARGE & BENEDICTION

 Acknowledgments: Unless otherwise indicated, all texts and music are printed and broadcast under OneLicense.net license #A-702452